hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 This reward typically takes the form of fees paid by the nodes that want a transaction stored in the blockchain but can take other forms as well.
 The fees themselves may be paid using a *token* native to or unique to the blockchain platform, which can in turn be obtained by buying said token in some kind of exchange.
 However, there are often other forms of reward schemes as well - for instance in the bitcoin protocol, the blockchain that that started it all, the reward is in the form a [certain units of the bitcoin crypotocurrency](https://en.wikipedia.org/wiki/Bitcoin_network#Mined_bitcoins).

 The exact form of the reward is not important - what is important is that there *is* a reward in helping maintain the blockchain structure and the reward *is* sufficient to incentivize the nodes in spending the effort required to maintain it.
-For instance, for bitcoin, the initial incentive for maintaining the network and earning coins was the anticiaption that bitcoins will increase in value in the future (which has certainly [borne out](https://coinmarketcap.com/currencies/bitcoin/) as of writing this document). **However this last example should not, in any shape or form, be considered to be an endorsement of investing in any crypotcurrency.**
+For instance, for bitcoin, the initial incentive for maintaining the network and earning coins was the anticiaption that bitcoins will increase in value in the future (which has certainly [borne out](https://coinmarketcap.com/currencies/bitcoin/) as of writing this document). **This last example should not, in any shape or form, be considered to be an endorsement of investing in any crypotcurrency.**

+In the following we will not explicitly show this reward mechanism in pseudocode because this requires a lot of code to show properly.
+But we do implement this in our code, so the reader is welcome to have a look at that.

 ## Blockchain Consesus Algorithm Main Loop